 Virtual Field Trips

-Current virtual classroom opportunities include an hour-long experience hosted by a Salem Witch Museum educator.
+Current virtual classroom opportunities include an hour-long presentation hosted by a Salem Witch Museum educator.
 Most of these sessions consist of a 45-minute presentation followed by a 15-minute Question and Answer segment.
 Additionally, we are thrilled to announce a new virtual experience co-hosted by the educational organization Histories/Hi-Stories.

 Details of available virtual field trips are listed below.
 Cost is based on the desired program and number of students registered for the session.
 To book a virtual field trip, please email [email protected].
 In this email, please include the number of students, desired date for the event, and select a topic from the list below.